 Gabriel Leon is a Lecturer in Political Economy in the Department of Political Economy.
 He was an undergraduate in Applied Mathematics at Harvard, did his PhD in Economics at Oxford, and was most recently the Bevil Mabey Fellow in Economics at St Catharine's College, University of Cambridge.

-The Democratic Window of Opportunity: Evidence from Riots in sub-Saharan Africa (with Toke Aidt, Cambridge), Journal of Conflict Resolution, forthcoming.
+The Democratic Window of Opportunity: Evidence from Riots in sub-Saharan Africa (with Toke Aidt, Cambridge), Journal of Conflict Resolution, 2016.

 Soldiers or Politicians?
 Institutions, Conflict and the Military's Role in Politics, Oxford Economic Papers 66, 533-556, 2014.

 Strategic Redistribution: The Political Economy of Populism, European Journal of Political Economy 34, 39-51, 2014.

 Bad Apples: Political Paralysis and the Quality of Politicians, Journal of Public Economic Theory 15(3), 433-447, 2013.

 The Coup: Competition for Office in Authoritarian Regimes